is your Back really OUt?

-- Facet joints: each vertebra has moveable joints connected to the vertebra above and below it; this is where most of your spines movement comes from
+- Facet joints- Each vertebra has articular joints with the vertebra above and below.
+This is where most of the movement of your spine comes from.

-- Muscles: small muscles attach between each of the vertebrae to move the spinal segment; large muscles also work to move the spine as a whole
+- Muscles- small muscles that attach between two vertebra create movement between the individual spinal segment.
+Large muscles also work to move the spine as a whole.

-All of these parts work together to create movement in your spine and each one of them can be damaged when you injure your spine, giving “you have put your back out”.
+All of these parts work together to create movement in your spine and each one of them can be damaged when you injure your spine and give you the feeling that you spine has “gone out”.

 Overlaying all of this is your brain.
 It controls the movement of your spine by telling the muscles in the region what to do and when to do it.
 This happens on both a conscious level (think of bending over) and a subconscious level (like balancing your body/posture).

 What happens when your spine “goes out?”